- Object Relational Mapping module:

 Basic string field, can be length-limited, usually displayed as a single-line string in clients.

-• size (int) – the maximum size of values stored for that field
+) – the maximum size of values stored for that field - trim (

-• trim (bool) – states whether the value is trimmed or not (by default, True).
-Note that the trim operation is applied only by the web client.
+).
+Note that the trim operation is applied only by the web client. - translate (

 class odoo.fields.Float[source]